Golden Hour Glass Replacement

 Reassembly

-Lucite Discs Available
+Lucite Discs for Sale

 Removing the Hands

 There is no need to remove the hand assembly if you are simply reattaching the glass and you can proceed to later steps.
 However, if you are replacing the glass or switching to transparent plastic, the hand assembly must be removed.
 The cone nut can be unscrewed and then the minute hand can then be taken off.
 Following that, you can remove the convex tension washer, flat washer and fiber washer.
-The parts are shown from left to right in the orer of removal.
+The parts are shown from left to right in the order of removal.
 This comprises all of the parts located on the front of the glass.
 The hour hand assembly, including one fiber washer, can then be removed from the back of the glass.

 Dial Ring Removal